haondt/linktiles/docs/user_guide.md

 linktiles can connect to a linkding instance anywhere, they don't need to be hosted on the same machine thanks to the linkding API.
 Check the [linkding docs](https://linkding.link/api/) to find out how to retrieve your API key.
 Then navigate to _Settings_ > _Integrations_, and add your API key along with the linkding base url.

 Hit _Test & Save_, and if all goes well you should see a successful connection message.
-Next time you load this page, the API key field will be empty.
+The next time you load this page, the API key field will appear empty.
 Your key is still saved in the database, its just not provided back to you.
 If you need to retrieve it again, head back to linkding.

 ## Creating tiles

 In the _Settings_ page, open up the _Tiles_ tab.
 This is where you can modify your tile layout.
 If you click the _Help_ button, it will show you an overview of how to configure a tile, those instructions are repeated here.

 Click _Add tile_ to create a new tile.
-This adds a new "protoype tile", which corresponds to a single tile in the main view.
+This adds a new "protoype tile", which provides the configuration for a single tile in the main view.

 ### Fields